 Use your space wisely

 When it comes to physically packing your luggage, there are many methods to use ample amount of space.
 If your trip is going to be shorter and you are depending on a carry-on bag to hold most of your essentials, the best way to use your space is to start by packing your shoes at the bottom of your bag.
 If you can help it, try to pick shoes that can go with multiple outfits.
 That way you will only need to pack one or two pairs of shoes besides the pair you are wearing while traveling.
 The next thing to do is to roll up your outfits into tight rolls.
-You can roll them individually or you can roll them in their sets– i.e. skirt with blouse, jeans with t-shirt, etc. If you are packing a bulkier clothing item, we would suggest to roll it individually.
+You can roll them individually or you can roll them in their sets– i.e. skirt with blouse, jeans with t-shirt, etc. When traveling with a baby, don’t forget essential items.
+Check out this guide for a smooth trip.

 A great way to keep these items rolled while they are in the suitcase is to wrap a hair tie or a rubber band of sorts around it.
 Once your outfits are packed away, you can fill in the empty spaces with smaller clothing items, such as undergarments and socks.
 If you are needing to pack a sweatshirt or rain jacket, either fold it neatly and pack it at the top or wear this item while traveling.
 If you are traveling for a longer period of time and need more space, follow the same steps.
 The only other thing to consider is putting a few outfits and other essentials into a carry on bag, that way if your checked in luggage becomes misplaced you will have a few items to help you get through a few days.
 At this point, all of your clothing and wearable belongings have been packed into your luggage.